-In this quick tutorial, we will show you how to scan documents, receipts, business cards, letters, and billing statements using the Google Drive app on your iPhone or iPad.
-The scanned file will be saved to the cloud and be available on all your devices.
+Scan documents, receipts, business cards, letters, and billing statements using the Google Drive app on your iPhone or iPad to save digital copies of these items to the cloud and ensure they are available on all your devices.

-If you’ve tried scanning documents with Apple’s Notes app, you already know what to expect.
-Just point your iPhone or iPad’s camera at documents like receipts, letters, billing statements, and the like to scan and save them as searchable PDFs on your Drive.
-But here are the exact steps if you need detailed instructions.
+If you’ve tried scanning documents with Apple’s Notes app or the Files app, you already know what to expect.
+Just point your iPhone or iPad’s camera at documents like receipts, letters, billing statements, and the like to scan and save them as searchable PDFs.
+This feature is also available in the Google Drive app for iOS and Android.
+Here are the exact steps if you need detailed instructions.

 Scan documents with the Google Drive app